xcalcs

 -compact clay : 2.4 (compr.strength 1-2 daN/cm²) to 4.8 (2-4 daN/cm²) to over 9.6 (>4 daN/cm²)

-The solution is based onto a polynomial approximation formula obtained from strain energy minimization (hit the 'Formulas' button to see).
+The solution is based onto a polynomial approximation formula obtained from strain energy V minimization ('Options'->'Show formulae' in the menu to see).